Willian199/dart_ddi/README.md

 - `event:` The callback function to be executed when the event is fired.
 - `qualifier:` Optional qualifier name to distinguish between different events of the same type.
-- `registerIf:` A FutureOr<bool> function that if returns true, allows the subscription to proceed.
+- `canRegister:` A FutureOr<bool> function that if returns true, allows the subscription to proceed.
-- `allowUnsubscribe:` Indicates if the event can be unsubscribe.
+- `canUnsubscribe:` Indicates if the event can be unsubscribe.
 Ignored if `autoRun` is used.
 - `priority:` Priority of the subscription relative to other subscriptions (lower values indicate higher priority).
 Ignored if `autoRun` is used.
 - `unsubscribeAfterFire:` If true, the subscription will be automatically removed after the first time the event is fired.
 Ignored if `autoRun` is used.
 - `lock`: Indicates if the event should be locked.
 Running only one event simultaneously.
 Cannot be used in combination with `autoRun`.